jacintocapote/github/README.md

 ## Because Drupal 8

 I used drupal 8 because is the best solution to integrate a new API.
-Drupal 8 include so good components from symfony to get a better performance (Dependecy injection, ....) and more maintable code.
+Drupal 8 include components from symfony to get a better performance (Dependecy injection, ....) and more maintable code.
 With drupal 7 is more difficult to integrate a API or a POD system.
 If you want to integrate a library with symfony components, .... the best solution is D8.

 ## How test functional requirements